Legal & Policies

 • Backend server hosted via Render, located in Frankfurt (EU).

-• Manages API calls, license validation, and request routing to the selected AI engine.
+• Manages API calls, license validation, and routing of requests to the selected AI engine.

 • The backend server does not retain or log the content of AI requests or responses.

-• Data transmitted is limited to the Excel selection made by the user.
+• The transmitted data is limited to the Excel selection made by the user.

 • By default, data is hosted in the European Union.

-• Thomas LEQUEUX Consulting uses the Mistral AI Scale plan, under which user data is not used for model training.
+• Thomas LEQUEUX Consulting uses Mistral AI's Scale plan, on which user data is not used for model training.

 • Mistral AI retains API request inputs and outputs for 30 rolling days for abuse monitoring purposes, after which the data is deleted.

-• No transfer of data outside the European Union is required by default with this engine.
+• No data transfer outside the European Union is necessary by default with this engine.

 • Mistral AI's data processing terms are available at legal.mistral.ai/terms/data-processing-addendum and legal.mistral.ai/terms/privacy-policy.